-The student may appeal by contacting the College Executive Vice President in writing to request final consideration of the appeal within 5 business days of notification by the Division Dean of Instruction.
-(Executive Vice President completes Part D of Grade Appeal Action Form)
+The student may appeal by contacting the College Chief Academic Officer in writing to request final consideration of the appeal within 5 business days of notification by the Division Dean of Instruction.
+Chief Academic Officer completes Part D of Grade Appeal Action Form.

-The College Executive Vice President will review all relevant materials pertaining to the appeal and arrive at a final decision within 10 business days.
-The decision of the College Executive Vice President regarding the resolution of grade appeal is final.
+The College Chief Academic Officer will review all relevant materials pertaining to the appeal and arrive at a final decision within 10 business days.
+The decision of the College Chief Academic Officer regarding the resolution of grade appeal is final.

 STANDARDS OF PROGRESS